m-lyon/RCNN-MNIST/README.md

 This project contains an implementation of a Recurrent Convolutional Neural Network used on MNIST digits data.

 ## Overview
-This is a CNN & RNN based network is able to map handdrawn digits into an encoding tensor, which can be then decoded to a rotated digit.
+This is a CNN & RNN based network is able to map hand-drawn digits into an encoding tensor, which can be then decoded to a rotated digit.
 The network is built using TensorFlow and Keras.

+## Dependencies
+This project requires `tensorflow` to be installed.

 ## Motivation